 Can I whiten my teeth after Braces?

+Anyone who has had braces will tell you that their teeth were a bit of a mess and patchy once their braces were removed.
 It is best to wait until you have completed your orthodontic treatment to begin a teeth whitening treatment.
-Once your teeth are free of brackets, your teeth whitening practitioner can provide professional whitening that reaches all surfaces evenly.
+Once your teeth are free of the wire and brackets, your can have you teeth professionally whitened as the gel can reach all the surfaces evenly.
 You will achieve better, longer-lasting results, and you won’t have to worry about the whitening treatment being adversely affected by the braces.
-We recommend a one-month standdown period between having your braces removed and undertaking professional in-clinic teeth whitening.

 Can I whiten my teeth before Braces?